 - Follow the emergency procedures posted throughout Campus, available on this website and the MUN Safe app;

 - Follow the advice of Emergency Wardens, Campus Enforcement and Patrol and emergency responders (i.e. police or fire).

-- Closely monitor news reports and the mun.ca website for news and instructions.
+- Closely monitor the MUN Safe app, news reports and the mun.ca website for news and instructions.

 - If a natural disaster or human-caused incident occurs, stay away from the area.